dstroy0/InputHandler/README.md

 # InputHandler

-This library is meant to assist in interfacing with hardware, either through a buffer, or a [Stream](https://www.arduino.cc/reference/en/language/functions/communication/stream/).
+This library is meant to assist in interfacing with your hardware, either through a uint8_t buffer, or a [Stream](https://www.arduino.cc/reference/en/language/functions/communication/stream/), like a [Serial](https://www.arduino.cc/en/reference/serial) object.
-Commands have a [general tree structure](https://www.cs.cmu.edu/~clo/www/CMU/DataStructures/Lessons/lesson4_1.htm), each command has its own [CommandParameters](https://dstroy0.github.io/InputHandler/html/db/d11/struct_command_parameters.html) container that holds all pertinient command information, subcommands, and argument-types which are stored in PROGMEM.
+User-defined commands have a [general tree structure](https://www.cs.cmu.edu/~clo/www/CMU/DataStructures/Lessons/lesson4_1.htm), each command has its own [CommandParameters](https://dstroy0.github.io/InputHandler/db/d11/struct_command_parameters.html) struct which is stored in non-volatile program memory ([PROGMEM](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/)).

-Individual commands that do not contain a wildcard character (each call to [CommandConstructor](https://dstroy0.github.io/InputHandler/html/df/d68/class_command_constructor.html)) use 8 bytes of RAM (avr).
+Individual commands that do not contain a wildcard character (each call to [CommandConstructor](https://dstroy0.github.io/InputHandler/df/d68/class_command_constructor.html)) use 8 bytes of RAM (avr).
 Commands that contain wildcards use more, how much they use depends on the placement of the wildcard characters, and the command length.

-To make matching more performant, [memcmp](https://www.cplusplus.com/reference/cstring/memcmp/) ranges are computed at runtime for each command, each memcmp range that needs to be remembered uses `command((1 + (1 + 1*n_wcc_containing_prm) + 1) + n_memcmp_ranges*2)` bytes.  `****`, `8***`, `*8**`, `**8*`, `***8` would compute one memcmp range `8**8` computes as two, `8888` doesn't have any wcc, so it would undergo "length of input" memcmp.
-Memcmp ranges are command-wide, if you have a nested command it will only have one associated [CommandRuntimeCalc](https://dstroy0.github.io/InputHandler/html/dc/d3d/struct_command_runtime_calc.html) struct.
+To make matching more performant, [memcmp](https://www.cplusplus.com/reference/cstring/memcmp/) ranges are computed at runtime for each command, each memcmp range that needs to be remembered uses `((1 + (1 + 1*n_wcc_containing_prm) + 1) + n_memcmp_ranges*2)` bytes.  `****`, `8***`, `*8**`, `**8*`, `***8` would compute one memcmp range `8**8` computes as two, `8888` doesn't have any wcc, so it would undergo "length of input" memcmp.
+Memcmp ranges are command-wide, if you have a nested command it will only have one associated [CommandRuntimeCalc](https://dstroy0.github.io/InputHandler/dc/d3d/struct_command_runtime_calc.html) struct.

 Check out the [examples](https://github.com/dstroy0/InputHandler/tree/main/examples) for different use cases.

 [This library is easy to start using](https://github.com/dstroy0/InputHandler/blob/main/examples/all_platforms/basic/GetCommandFromStream/GetCommandFromStream.ino), command length does not matter, any printable char or control char that is not your end of line character, token delimiter, or c-string delimiter is a valid command.
-You can have up to [UI_MAX_ARGS](https://dstroy0.github.io/InputHandler/html/dd/d4e/_input_handler__config_8h.html#a72f41b83365fd2261e5ddfacd27bb8a5) number of arguments.
-At runtime, UserInput scans your input [CommandParameters](https://dstroy0.github.io/InputHandler/html/db/d11/struct_command_parameters.html) and determines the maximum number of arguments you intend to use, it then allocates a dynamically sized array of flags (bit flags in a future feature) which lives for the duration of the process (one allocation per invocation of [UserInput::begin()](https://dstroy0.github.io/InputHandler/html/dc/d4b/class_user_input.html#a1f1dfef01fd160e4ba9686a4c59e0369))
+You can have up to [UI_MAX_ARGS](https://dstroy0.github.io/InputHandler/dd/d4e/_input_handler__config_8h.html#a72f41b83365fd2261e5ddfacd27bb8a5) number of arguments.
+At runtime, UserInput scans your input [CommandParameters](https://dstroy0.github.io/InputHandler/db/d11/struct_command_parameters.html) and determines the maximum number of arguments you intend to use, it then allocates a dynamically sized array of flags (bit flags in a future feature) which lives for the duration of the process (one allocation per invocation of [UserInput::begin()](https://dstroy0.github.io/InputHandler/dc/d4b/class_user_input.html#a1f1dfef01fd160e4ba9686a4c59e0369))

 A valid (default-settings) command string would look something like: